Christopher Ondaatje

-Sir Philip Christopher Ondaatje (/ɒnˈdɑːtʃi/; born 22 February 1933), styled Earl of Rothes, Lord of Leslie and Sheriff of Fife between 2004 and 2024, is a Sri Lankan-born Canadian-English businessman, philanthropist, adventurer, writer and bob-sledding Olympian for Canada.
-Ondaatje is the older brother of the author Michael Ondaatje and lives in both Chester, Nova Scotia, and the United Kingdom.
+Sir Philip Christopher Ondaatje (/ɒnˈdɑːtʃi/; 22 February 1933 – 20 July 2026), styled Earl of Rothes, Lord of Leslie and Sheriff of Fife between 2004 and 2024, was a Sri Lankan-born Canadian-English businessman, philanthropist, adventurer, writer and bob-sledding Olympian for Canada.
+He was the older brother of the author Michael Ondaatje and lived in both Chester, Nova Scotia, and the United Kingdom.

-Overview
+Background

-Born in Ceylon (now Sri Lanka) to Major Mervyn Ondaatje and Doris Gratiaen, a Chetty-Burgher family of Dutch and Indian origin, Ondaatje first went to S. Thomas' Preparatory School in Kollupitiya as one of its first students, and later went to Blundell's School in the United Kingdom.
+Philip Christopher Ondaatje was born in Kandy, British Ceylon (now Sri Lanka) on 22 February 1933, to Major Mervyn Ondaatje and Doris Gratiaen, a Chetty-Burgher family of Dutch and Indian origin.
+He first went to S. Thomas' Preparatory School in Kollupitiya as one of its first students, and later went to Blundell's School in the United Kingdom.
 His name comes from an Indian ancestor called Ondaatchi from Thanjavur, India.
 After his alcoholic father lost the family fortune, Ondaatje had to leave school a year from graduation.

 In 1956, he emigrated to Canada, arriving in Toronto with virtually no money.
 He quickly began to rebuild the family fortune, becoming a wealthy stockbroker, going on to be one of the three founding members of Loewen Ondaatje McCutcheon.
 He became a multi-millionaire in the publishing industry by founding the Pagurian Press, which he later sold to the Bronfman family.

 He represented Canada in the four-man bobsled at the 1964 Winter Olympics in Innsbruck.
 Although the first Canadian men's team won gold in the event, Ondaatje's team finished 14th out of 18 teams.
-He is a member of the Chester Yacht Club in Nova Scotia, where he owns an island with a view of Chester Harbour.
+He was a member of the Chester Yacht Club in Nova Scotia, where he owned an island with a view of Chester Harbour.

 Philanthropy

-Ondaatje is a prominent philanthropist; among the institutions he has helped are: The National Portrait Gallery, The Royal Geographical Society, The Royal Canadian Geographical Society, Somerset County Cricket Club, Blundell's School, The Sir Christopher Ondaatje Devon Cricket Centre at Exeter University, Lakefield College School and the Art Gallery of Nova Scotia and the Chester Playhouse.
+Ondaatje was a prominent philanthropist; among the institutions he was a benefactor of are, the National Portrait Gallery, The Royal Geographical Society, The Royal Canadian Geographical Society, Somerset County Cricket Club, Blundell's School, the Sir Christopher Ondaatje Devon Cricket Centre at Exeter University, Lakefield College School, the Art Gallery of Nova Scotia and the Chester Playhouse.

 The Royal Society of Literature's Ondaatje Prize – and annual award for "a distinguished work of fiction, non-fiction or poetry, evoking the spirit of a place" – is named after Ondaatje, as is the Ondaatje Prize for Portraiture from the Royal Society of Portrait Painters.